1. Examples

 Tell a short story — discuss a difficult challenge you faced in the past, what action you took and how you resolved it.

-Usually you’ll want to mention your educational experience and any relevant certifications you may have.
-If you’re new to this field (for example, if you’re still in college), it may be appropriate to lead with your education and any internships you may have had.
+Usually, you’ll want to highlight your education and any relevant certifications you may have.
+If you’re new to this field (for example, if you’re a recent college graduate), it may be appropriate to lead with your education and any internships you've completed.

-Always try to say something about the employer you’re writing to, noting any challenges the company faces that you’re aware of, and discussing how your contribution can help the company achieve its goals.
+Always try to say something about the employer you’re writing to, perhaps using its name.
+Note any challenges the company faces to show awareness of your potential value if hired.
 At the very least, this demonstrates that you’re writing a letter targeted to a specific employer and not just mass-mailing a generic cover letter to all.

 Goal of the cover letter body: Reinforce the connection between your previous a and potential future benefits to the hiring organization.